GalAvineri/ISIC-Archive-Downloader/README.md

 2. Download all the partitions of the archive, called 'datasets' one by one
 3. Downloading the images one by one via the Grider API provided in the site

 The first option (which is the easiest and most comfortable way) doesn't always work for some reason.
-The download doesn't always finish successfully and sometimes fails along the way.
+The download doesn't always finish successfully,
-we suspect this is happening due to the large file size.
+and  we suspect this is happening due to the large file size.

-The second option seems rather good if you plan to download the archive a only few times and the third option seems unfeasible.
+The second option seems rather good if you plan to download the archive only a few times
+and the third option seems unfeasible.

-If you find the options above too laborious or unavailable, our script provides an comfortable alternative.
+If you find the options above too laborious or unavailable, this script provides a comfortable alternative.
-We made a comfortable script that downloads the entire archive automatically.
+This script can download the entire ISIC archive,
+all you have to do is run it with the amount of images you'd like to download:
+`python download_dataset <num of images>`

 # Requirements
 1.  requests  `pip install requests`